BH0/starter-kits-application/README.md

 # Starter-Kits
-The live version of the application doesn't work has an issue but this version works fine.
+The live version of the application doesn't work due to an issue regarding its deployment but this version [locally] works fine.

 # Starter Kits Application